 4. Exploring Beyond Gaming

 Although VR and its associated applications have been hailed as transformative, their potential beyond gaming has yet to be fully realized.
+Learning to manage XR applications in various fields can unlock this potential, making such technologies more accessible and practical for everyday use.
 Professor Per Ola Kristensson, the leader of the research team from Cambridge’s Department of Engineering, explains that while users may experience certain benefits when using virtual reality, very few individuals are inclined to use it for extended periods.
 Apart from visual fatigue and ergonomic concerns, virtual reality does not provide any unique offerings that are unattainable in the physical realm, as stated by him.

 5. The Evolution of Interaction